Mill Creek Lake

 Description

-This lake has a surface area of 731 acres, a maximum depth of 60 feet and an average depth of 22 feet.
-Public boat launching facilities are available, and the Clark County Park District (CCPD: 217-889-3901) collects a boating access fee.Fishery History
+This lake has a surface area of 731 acres, a maximum depth of 58 feet and an average depth of 22 feet.
+A public boat launch is available on the north end of the lake, where the Clark County Park District (CCPD: 217-889-3901) collects a boating access fee via a daily or annual permit (CLICK HERE FOR MORE).Fishery History

-Mill Creek Lake has no motor restriction and a 40 mph speed limit.
-Boat permit required to launch/boat on the lake.
+Mill Creek Lake has no motor restriction and a 40 mph speed limit (Boating and Swimming Regulations).
+A daily/annual launch permit is required to launch motorized watercraft.

 Site-Specific Fishing Regulations: